chiaercolani/Tensegrity_MATLAB_Objects/README.md

 Four walls were added around SuperBall and the force interaction between the walls and the robot was modeled in MATLAB.

+##Guide for SuperBallBetweenWalls

+By running the file example.m it is possible to start a simulation that places SuperBall between four walls and, after an inital delay, starts moving the strings randomly (random movement coded in myDynamicsExample.m).

+The file RL_main.m starts a simulation where forward propagation for reinforcement learning is implemented.
+A two layer neural network coded in myPolicyGradient.m generates a probability distribution between three actions that each motor can take (spool in, spool out and not move).
+Based on this probability distribution, an action will be picked for each motor.
+After these actions are applied, the environment will be observed again and a reward will be provided if all endcaps are lifted from the ground.
+The backpropagation for this neural network is not yet implemented.

 # Tensegrity_MATLAB_Objects (MATLAB Tensegrity Dynamics Modeling and Simulation Framework)

 This MATLAB framework allows modeling and simulation of tensegrity dynamics, or the dynamics of a network of bars and strings.
 The dynamics of each bar are modeled as 2 point masses, one at each end of the bar.
 Collisions with a rigid ground are supported, but inter-bar collisions are not.
 The goal of this framework is to increase simulation fidelity compared to other tensegrity simulators such as NTRT.